anodyne/nova/nova/modules/oil/guide/oil/index.md

 Oil is an optional command line utility designed to help speed up development by providing several functions:

-* Generate - Build MVC components, migrations and entire scaffolding.
+* Generate - Build MVC components.
-* Refine - Run tasks such as migrate and your own custom ones.
+* Refine - Run tasks.
-* Package - Install, update and remove packages.
 * Console - Test your code in real time using an interactive shell.

 Each of these commands works in a different way to achieve different things, but before getting into them it's best to make sure you are in the correct folder and oil is available and running.